Appealing a Denied Prior Authorization

 These statistics briefly detail morbid obesity and its affects in the United States.
 Feel free to use these statistics when writing your letter(s) to your insurance provider.
 Educate them on the affects this disease has not only on you and your quality of life, but also others.

-- It is estimated that more than eight million Americans are morbidly obese.
+- It is estimated that more than eight million Americans are affected by severe obesity.
 Morbid obesity is characterized by an individual weighing more than 100 pounds over their ideal body weight, or having a body mass index (BMI) of 40 or higher.

-- Approximately 75 percent of the morbidly obese have at least one co-morbid condition (diabetes, hypertension, sleep apnea, etc.) which significantly increases the risk of premature death.1
+- Approximately 75 percent of those affected by severe obesity have at least one co-morbid condition (diabetes, hypertension, sleep apnea, etc.) which significantly increases the risk of premature death.1

-- Life expectancy for a 20 year-old morbidly obese male is 13 years shorter than a normal weight male of the same age.2
+- Life expectancy for a 20 year-old male with severe obesity is 13 years shorter than a normal weight male of the same age.2

 - Annual direct medical expenditures attributable to obesity are $147 billion.3